-Patriots Notes: Julian Edelman Laments Costly Fumble In Loss To Ravens
+NESN

 Asked after the game why Harry was not active, Patriots coach Bill Belichick replied: “He was inactive because there were 46 other players active.”

-— With Olszewski out, Sanu handled punt-returning duties for the Patriots, getting the nod there over Edelman, Meyers and Patrick Chung.
-The veteran receiver has just one career punt return on his record and didn’t get a chance to actually return one Sunday, as one of Sam Koch’s punts landed out of bounds and the other was downed.
+— With Olszewski out, Sanu handled punt-returning duties for the Patriots, getting the nod over Edelman, Meyers and Patrick Chung.
+The veteran receiver has just one career punt return on his record and didn’t have a chance to actually return one Sunday, as one of Sam Koch’s punts landed out of bounds and the other was downed.

 — Cornerback Stephon Gilmore, who spent most of the game chasing speedy Ravens wideout Marquise Brown around the field, sported a wrap on his left pinky finger while addressing the media after the game.

-Brown finished with three catches on four targets for 48 yards, with one reception coming on jet-sweep shovel pass.
+Brown finished with three catches on four targets for 48 yards, with one of those receptions coming on a jet-sweep shovel pass.

 — Tight end Ryan Izzo and defensive end Deatrich Wise dressed but did not play for the Patriots.
 Meyers played one offensive snap.
 Edelman, Sanu and tight end Ben Watson all played every offensive snap, and Dorsett missed just one.